Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 June - August 1978: SS America

 After spending two years laid up in New Zealand, Ventures Cruises purchased the Australis in 1978.
-Renamed once again to America to market her heritage, the line was eager to get a return investment.
+Renamed back to America to market her heritage, the line was eager to get a return investment.
 A slapped together refit, unfinished by the time of her first cruise in June 1978, proved disastrous.
-Filthy and plagued with mechanical problems the passengers mutinied and the cruise was canceled twice in one day before the ship even leaving New York Harbor.
+Filthy and plagued with mechanical problems the passengers mutinied and the cruise was canceled twice in one day before the ship even left New York Harbor.

 In July, a five-day cruise to Nova Scotia also failed.
 Over $2 million in claims from passengers and a pitiful 6/100 rating from the US Health Dept. ended her life in Ventures Cruises.
 The ship was impounded later that month for defaulting on debts and ordered sold at auction.